-Artist Emilio Pérez creates a unique visual vocabulary of sinuous and spontaneous shapes in his precise drawings.
+NY based artist Emilio Pérez creates is taking over Times Square with a unique visual vocabulary of sinuous and spontaneous shapes in his precise drawings.
 They are infused with his fascination for classical paintings, music and nature.
 Style Curator, Natalie Kates sits with the artist to learn about his latest project “Dream Season” part of Midnight Moment, a Times Square Arts initiative in which the artist will take the public on an abstract, visual road trip from 11:57 p.m. to midnight every night in November.

 Natalie Kates: When did you realize you wanted to be an artist?